 RFID Handheld Terminals are used by staff to manually register a tray or trolley in a location and change the status of a trolley and trays.

-Lyngsoe LIVE Logistics manages and handles data consolidation of barcode readings of tray tags, RFID tag readings from trays and trolleys, processing of data captured from barcodes and RFID labels.
+Lyngsoe LIVE Logistics manages and handles data consolidation of tag readings from all safety equipment, processing of data captured from barcodes and RFID tags.
 It handles location management and location master data.

-Lyngsoe LIVE Logistics handles nesting relations and manages a trace database and provides validated tracking information for instrument sets, trays, and trolleys through a standard EPCIS interface to frontend applications and sterile services management systems.
-Master data for instrument sets and trays are imported from sterile service systems to X-Tracking through EPCIS or a bespoke data interface.
+Lyngsoe LIVE Logistics manages a trace database and provides validated tracking information for safety equipment through a standard EPCIS interface to frontend applications or ERP systems.
+Master data for safety equipment can be created and maintained in X-Tracking to replace local spreadsheets.

 VALUE PROPOSITIONS – SOLUTION THEME